iamrafiul/Spark-Word-and-Character-Count/README.md

 ```
 sudo -u hdfs hadoop fs -mkdir /user/root
 ```
 Then copy your local file in the HDFS directory.
-For example if you have a file "Test.txt" in Documents directory, you can copy it to HDFS using the following command.
+For example if you have the input file "input_textfile.txt" in Documents directory, you can copy it to HDFS using the following command.
 ```
-hadoop fs -copyFromLocal Documents/Test.txt hdfs://localhost/user/root/Test.txt
+hadoop fs -copyFromLocal Documents/input_textfile.txt hdfs://localhost/user/root/input_textfile.txt
 ```
 Once you are done with copying the file to HDFS, you can run the script "word_count.py" from it's directory.
 Mind it, it's not a normal python script to execute so "python word_count.py" will not work, we have to use spark commands to do that.